 Dr. Michael Lyons - Instructor in charge - “Anatomy textbooks are going to show you average anatomy.
 But working with donor bodies shows you that ‘average’ usually isn’t reality.
 That’s a valuable lesson for these students to learn."

-Check out this story about the Lab in the Iowa State Daily - Here
+Check out this story about the Lab from the Iowa State University News Services - Here